-- Effective 7/1/2012: New language for every Decree of Annulment or Divorce from the bond of matrimony.
-When using the form Final Order of Divorce in the Pro Se Package you will need to include the language required pursuant to §20-111.1(E) of the Code of Virginia.
-(Pro Se Divorce Package is in the process of being updated)
+- As of 7/1/2012, every Decree of Annulment or Divorce from the bond of matrimony must include the notice set forth in §20-111.1(E) of the Code of Virginia.
+When using the form Final Order of Divorce in the Pro Se Package you will need to include this language.
+(Pro Se Divorce Package has not been updated.)

 The Divorce Complaint is filed in the Circuit Court, Civil Intake Division, along with the following:

 - VS-4 State Statistical Form (available from the Civil Intake Division)

 - Domestic Case Coversheet (available from the Civil Intake Division and below)